 Liquid medicine: Shake the medicine well.
-Measure out the right amount using a medicine spoon or oral syringe.
+Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.